 3. Look Into Larger Venues

-While gathering regulation numbers in Massachusetts is still TBD at this time, we recommend selecting a venue with a capacity that is above your guest count.
+While gathering regulation numbers in Massachusetts is still TBD at this time, we recommend selecting a venue with a capacity that is above your guest count (here are some ideas for Boston wedding venues).
 This allows for more space for guests to explore, lounge, dine, dance, and feel comfortable.
 While in the past, we’ve suggested venues ideal for the estimated guest count, we recommend selecting a venue that has capacity for about 20-30% larger than your maximum guest count. ie: if you are planning on 200, a space that fits 250-275 may be a good bet.
 And, larger space allows for more seating – ie: if we are advised to have fewer people per table, you will need more tables.
 We also recommend renting a larger dance floor if you can.
 We are still unsure how layouts and food/beverage will be affected next year, so for now, it is better to plan for more space than exactly enough.
 You can always fill that extra space intentionally.
 Add a few cozy nooks, like lounge chair and coffee table vignettes for individual after-dinner seating.
 Also, a venue with an outdoor component is a major plus for comfort, space, and movement.

 4. The Tented, Private Estate Wedding is on the Rise